ptchiangchloe/shipt-frontend/README.md

 For me, there is a lot of pleasure for writing react app.
 After an enough learning curve, I found very comfortable to write react because of its clean syntax, light API, and very stable component.

+#### Service Worker, Caching and Offline First
+On a slow connection, the browser will get data on the screen a whole lot faster with the serve cached solution.

+On the offline mode, the browser will deliver stuff rather than a black screen.

+- Unobtrusive app updates.
+- Get the user onto the latest version.
+- Continually update cache of posts.
+- Cache photos.
+- Cache avatars.

 ### Other code
 https://github.com/ptchiangchloe/catalog_app